 Example of Slit Cutouts in the Aligners for Class II Correction

 Example of Slit Cutouts in the Aligners for Class III Correction

 ClearCorrect supports the treatment of Class II and Class III correction through the use of button and slit cutouts in the aligners.
 There are two ways you can get cutouts made in your ClearCorrect aligners:

-- Pre-made: You can request pre-made cutouts in your aligners during case submission, by asking for cutouts in the "Additional Information" section of the prescription form in the ClearCorrect Doctor Portal.
+- Pre-made: You can request pre-made cutouts in your aligners during case submission, by indicating in the prescription form on Step 3 when selecting the Bite Classification or the Dental Conditions, or by asking for custom cutout placement in the "Additional Information" section of the prescription form in the ClearCorrect Doctor Portal.

 Please note that pre-made cutouts may not be available in all markets.
 Please contact your local Straumann or ClearCorrect representative to find out what is available in your area.

 - Due to the aligner’s high trimline you most likely won’t need to use an engager.
 If you want to use an engager with a cutout, then the engager should be attached on the same tooth or an adjacent tooth.